Key Takeaways

 In 2025, House Bill 1601 extended the same six-week paid maternity leave benefit to public school teachers, from Pre-K through 12th grade.
 This was a logical and welcome extension of a benefit that had proven valuable for state agency employees.

 Teachers face unique challenges when it comes to leave.
 Unlike office workers who can sometimes ease back into work, teachers have classrooms full of students depending on them.
 Having dedicated maternity leave—rather than cobbling together sick days—allows for better planning and smoother transitions for everyone involved.
+Schools can arrange for long-term substitutes with proper notice, lesson plans can be prepared in advance, and the disruption to students is minimized.

 Who Qualifies